-- Available through our Puerto Rico, San Juan and Miami locations, plus online, this Master of Science program’s emphasis on applied training approach to prepare you to succeed in the labor market.
+- Available through our Puerto Rico, San Juan and Miami locations, plus online, this Master of Science program’s emphasis on applied training approach prepares students to succeed in the job market.

-- Small student-faculty ratio to assist students to engage in critical thinking and hone their skills to meet the needs of diverse organizational settings upon graduation.
+- Reduced student-faculty ratio assists students to engage in critical thinking and hone their skills to meet the needs of diverse organizational settings upon graduation.

-- Ongoing faculty mentoring to support your career goals.
+- Ongoing faculty mentoring supports students’ career goals.

-Classes are taught by active I/O professionals who bring to the classroom a working expertise in theories, research, and practice in the field.
+- Classes are taught by active I/O professionals who provide working expertise in theories, research, and practice in the field.

-- In-person, hybrid, web-assisted, or fully online courses are available for your convenience.
+- On-campus, web-assisted, online, and/or hybrid courses are available for your convenience.

-The application for the Master of Science in Industrial and Organizational Psychology program consists of the following:
+The application for the Master of Science in Industrial and Organizational Psychology consists of the following:

 - A completed and signed application form submitted prior to the established deadline and accompanied by the $50 application fee.
-Begin the application process by setting up an online account.
+The application process begins by creating an online account.

 - Official transcripts from all previous undergraduate and graduate (if applicable) institutions attended, showing that the following conditions have been met:

-- A GPA of 3.0 or higher is required.
-Completed applications may be reviewed on a case-by-case basis if the academic credentials of the applicant do not meet the minimum requirement, but his or her cumulative undergraduate GPA is at least 2.50.
-In that situation, enrollment may be recommended at the discretion of the Admissions Committee, but a GPA of 3.00 must be maintained in the first session in order to retain enrolled student status.
+- A grade point average (GPA) of 3.0 or higher is required.
+Completed applications may be reviewed on a case-by-case basis if the academic credentials do not meet the minimum requirement, but the applicant’s cumulative undergraduate GPA is at least 2.5.
+In that situation, enrollment may be recommended at the discretion of the Admissions Committee, but the student must maintain a 3.0 GPA in the first session to retain enrolled student status.

 - Transcripts should include any degree received.
 A bachelor’s degree from an accredited institution of higher education in the United States is required.

 substantially equivalent to the standards of training of those institutions in the United States will also be considered.

-- Three letters of recommendation, preferably from past professors.
-One may be from a supervisor.
+- Three (3) letters of recommendation.
+These should preferably be from past professors, although one may be from a supervisor.
 All letters should be written in accordance with the AU format.

-- A current curriculum vitae summarizing the applicant’s credentials.
+- A current curriculum vitae that summarizes the applicant’s credentials.